php-dev-br/laravel-doc-pt-br/passport.md

 php artisan passport:client --client
 ```

-Next, to use this grant type, you may add the `CheckClientCredentials`
+Next, to use this grant type, you need to add the `CheckClientCredentials`
-middleware to the `$middlewareAliases` property of your
+middleware to the `$routeMiddleware` property of your `app/Http/Kernel.php`
-application's `app/Http/Kernel.php` file:
+file:

     use Laravel\Passport\Http\Middleware\CheckClientCredentials;

-    protected $middlewareAliases = [
+    protected $routeMiddleware = [
         'client' => CheckClientCredentials::class,
     ];